Skip to Content (Press Enter) Skip to Footer (Press Enter)

 While a funeral home may assist with the process, once the information is passed on to the appropriate governmental agencies, the timeline will depend on that organization’s staffing, timelines, and operations.
 Sometimes, it can be a frustrating experience for families as red tape and paperwork “hiccups” can make the wait even longer.
 Don’t be afraid to check in with your chosen funeral home if you have questions about the process and the timeline.

-How Many Death Certificates Should You Get?
+How Many Death Certificates Should You Request?

 The number of death certificates needed varies — but everyone should have at least one.
 Sometimes, an institution just needs to see the certified copy, make a photocopy, and return it to you.
 In other cases, such as insurance, a death certificate will not be returned to you.